dingwoai/Multi-Task-Learning/README.md

 - [ICLR 2022] Sequential Reptile: Inter-Task Gradient Alignment for Multilingual Learning, [paper](https://openreview.net/forum?id=ivQruZvXxtz)
 - [arXiv 2022] On Steering Multi-Annotations per Sample for Multi-Task Learning. [paper](https://arxiv.org/abs/2203.02946)
   - Each sample is randomly allocated a subset of tasks during training.
 (Imo.
 Can be regarded as a special case of *A Closer Look at Loss Weighting in Multi-Task Learning*.)
+- [arXiv 2022] Leveraging convergence behavior to balance conflicting tasks in multi-task learning. [paper](https://arxiv.org/abs/2204.06698)
+  - Proposed a method that takes into account temporal behaviour of the gradients to create a dynamic bias that adjust the importance of each task during the backpropagation.

 <a name='novel'></a>